 The facts are daunting.
-One in every five Americans will be considered a senior by the year 2030.
+One in every five Americans will be considered a senior citizen by the year 2030.
 By the year 2040, more than 14 million Americans will be 85 or older.
 The large number of people aging in America creates a vast potential crisis for the American family.

-The MacArthur Foundation reports the dramatic increase in life expectancy in the United States is one of the greatest cultural and scientific advances in our history.
+The MacArthur Foundation reports the dramatic increase in life expectancy in the United States is one of the most significant cultural and scientific advances in our history.

 The Health in Aging Foundation reports one in eight adults are over age 65.

-Don’t forget as we get older there is a higher risk of cognitive decline from Alzheimer’s or other forms of dementia.
+Don’t forget, as we age, there is a higher risk of cognitive decline from Alzheimer’s or other forms of dementia.
 We may be healthy in every other way but will require some sort of supervision due to memory loss.

 “Currently, it (Alzheimer’s) is 100% incurable and it is 100% fatal,” said John Feather, PhD, CEO, Grantmakers in Aging and former Chair of American Society on Aging’s Board of Directors